What is the Horace Greeley Scholarship Fund?

 How many students apply for grants, and how many can you help?

-In a typical year, the Fund receives between 40 and 50 applications from Greeley graduates and is able to give grant awards to at least half of the applicants.
-Grants are awarded based on demonstrated need and typically range from $1,000 to $12,000 per award.
-While demonstrated need always exceeds our available resources (by $400,000 – $450,000), it remains our aim to provide assistance to every deserving applicant.
+In a typical year, the Fund receives roughly 50 applications from Greeley graduates and is able to give grant awards to at least half of the applicants.
+Grants are awarded based on demonstrated need and typically range from $1,000 to $16,000 per award.
+While demonstrated need always exceeds our available resources. it remains our aim to provide assistance to every qualified applicant.

 Who will know that I have applied for a grant?